 Also read: Pakistan Super League 2016: Draft Report

 “Tennis is a much tougher sport than cricket.
-I’m not saying this because my wife is tough (laughs) but an individual sport like tennis is actually tougher than a team sport like cricket,” Malik said.
+I’m not saying this because my wife is tough (laughs) but an individual sport like tennis is actually tougher than a team sport like cricket,” Malik said at the Pakistan Super League (PSL) draft which is currently underway.
 “There are places to hide in a game like cricket but in tennis, there’s nowhere to go and you are right in the middle of the action all throughout the game.”

 “I’ve seen her (Sania) playing one day in a city without knowing where she will be playing next time she is out on the field because once you a lose a match in tennis you are out of the particular tournament.
 To raise yourself up mentally having such thoughts at the back of your mind is really challenging.
 In team sports, you have coaches and the support staff as well as your teammates to back you but it is much tougher in the case of an individual sport,” he added.